 He is survived by his wife: Donna Schoonover; daughter: Laura Michele Schoonover; sister: Maria Elena “Button” Pemberton (husband Tom); estranged brother: Stephen Howard Schoonover (wife Gayle); 2 sisters-in-law: Kay Sharon Spitzner and Shelley Margaret Garrett Smith; along with a number of nieces and nephews, and great-nieces and great-nephews.
 He was preceded in death by his parents; his father-in-law and mother-in-law: Sterling “Pat” Garrett and Thelda (Anderson) Garrett Garner; and a niece and 2 nephews.

-A memorial gathering for Bill Schoonover will be announced at a later date.
+A Celebration of Life Gathering for Bill Schoonover will be 2-3 p.m.
+Saturday, November 4, 2017, at Frank & Bright Funeral Home in Flora.
 Interment will take place at Odd Fellows Cemetery, Xenia.
-Arrangements are in the care of Frank & Bright Funeral in Flora.
 Memorial donations in Bill’s memory may be made to Siteman Cancer Center or the Leukemia & Lymphoma Society and will be accepted through the funeral home.
 To share a condolence or memory with the family, visit www.frankandbright.com.

 The family wishes to thank BJC Hospice and Concierge Home Healthcare Agency for their care and support.